Ørnen Rocks

 Location of King George Island in the South Shetland Islands.

-Ørnen Rocks is a group of rocks, some of which are above water, 1 nautical mile (1.9 km) northeast of Cape Melville, King George Island, in the South Shetland Islands.
-Named after the Norwegian whaler Ørnen which went aground there about 1908 or 1909.
+Ørnen Rocks is a partially submerged group of rocks in the South Shetland Islands, located 1 nautical mile (1.9 km) northeast of Cape Melville, King George Island.
+The rocks take their name from a Norwegian whaler by the name of Ørnen, who went aground on them in 1908 or 1909.